Sunny days, sandy toes: America’s most charming coastal towns are perfect for a family vacation

 And while Block Island may be tiny, there are 15 beaches and five parks here, with many hiking trails to discover.
 Meander through Rodman’s Hollow, a 230-acre glacial outwash plain affording expansive views of the ocean, or visit the Block Island National Wildlife Refuge, which spans approximately 127 acres, to spot a variety of birds.

 Stay at The 1661 Inn, which has 24 rooms spread across four buildings and a petting zoo featuring camels, llamas, and yaks.
-Convenient on-site dining options include the 1661 restaurant, which serves breakfast; and Farmstead Refreshments, a food truck offering sandwiches, smoothies, and various snacks.
+Convenient on-site dining options include the 1661 restaurant, which serves breakfast; and The Farmstead, offering sandwiches, smoothies, and various snacks.

 More from FamilyVacationist: